SpyridonKarasavvas/rest-project-frontend/README.md

 ```
 npm start
 ```
--After you run the app, it will redirect your browser to http://localhost:3000/, if not, follow this link
+-After you run the app, it will redirect your browser to http://localhost:3000/, if not, follow the link

 *IMPORTANT*